noqqe/sadcat/readme.md

 # sadcat

 My ssh config is hell.
 Even if its not much, its hell.
 I have ~190 host entries which results in 1094(!) lines of sshconfig.
+Which I maintain manually.
+Man-u-a-ll-y!

 Why is that?

 I use a lot of aliases to remember all my hosts.
+Which is probably my fault but im used to it.
 A typical entry looked like

 ```
 Host nyc-cexapsdrap21.company.com drap21 pdrap21